10 Best Things to Do in Okinawa Main Island

 Far far south, the tropical islands of Japan, Okinawa Prefecture is one of the most popular tourist destinations in Japan!
 The prefecture is best known for the most beautiful beaches in the country, but there are many more things to attract visitors such as the unique culture and deep history.

 Okinawa consists of a few dozens of small and large islands, and the Okinawa Island (Okinawa Main Island or Okinawa Honto) is the largest one and the main transportation hub in the prefecture.
 The island is home to the capital city Naha, the prefecture’s largest airport and numbers of tourist attractions.

 In this article, I’m sharing the best things to do on Okinawa Main Island including the stunning beaches, historic monuments and the largest aquarium in the country!

-For the latest travel information in Okinawa in 2019, please check out the attached link below!
+For the latest travel information in Okinawa, please check out the attached link below!

 Why do we visit Okinawa??
 The main reason for many tourists is the astonishing beaches of Okinawa with the crystal clear water and pure white sand.
 Visitors enjoy swimming, snorkelling/diving with colourful reefs and wild marine life, other water activities such as SUP and kayak and the breathtaking scenery.
 Not only on remote islands, but many beach resorts are situated by the coast on Okinawa Main Island, and some of them offers private beaches and rental facilities.
 The beach season in Okinawa is relatively long comparing to other parts of Japan, usually starting from April to October.
 Check out the link below to find out the 10 most beautiful beaches on Okinawa Main Island!